defoe-code/CDCS_Text_Mining_Lab/Round1_Requirements/Readme.md

-This document sets out how to start to formulate queries to find useful returns in large scale textual datasets.
+This document sets out how to start to formulate **defoe queries** to find useful returns in large scale textual datasets.

 For running a frequency query we need to define 6 parameters (some of them are optional):